Make all of your wildest 90's sit-com dreams come true while you volunteer in China by visiting this cafe.

 The sign is a little hard to find, so just look for the red awnings.

-Here’s the Chinese address which may come in handy if you're asking for directions, but it's pretty easy to find.
+Here’s the Chinese address which may come in handy if you're asking for directions.

 What Are Their Hours?